databrary/design/overview.md

 Longitudinal studies in particular are a good use-case to think about for a lot of assumptions here.
 Requires further investigation.

+** CF: I think an experiment will be better abstracted as a study containing a set of other studies. (composite pattern).
+I think we should broaden the definition of an acquisition to either directly contain media objects or to contain references to other studies.
+The end-user would be presented with leaf media objects from the 'study tree', essentially allowing researchers to 'fork' and combine existing research data into new studies.
+I.e. I don't think it is wise to have a separate 'experiment' organisational unit, as it can be inferred from our existing units. **

 #### Acquisition

-A study consists of some number of *acquisitions* ("collections" may be a better term, but has other connotations).
+A study consists of some number of *acquisitions* (alternatives for this term: "clips", "trials", "collections", "session").
 These acquisitions are usually individual participant or sessions of the experiment.

 Importantly, each acquisition in a study involved the same experimental procedures for collecting data.
 However, not all acquisitions will necessarily have the same set of objects, as some may be missing for various reasons.

 An acquisition can include both raw data collected at the time of the experiment and summary data that has been extracted from these objects later by researchers or programs.
 These may include:

-- Acquisition date
+* Acquisition date
-- Permissions collected from the participant, including sharing rights and consent forms, which apply (at least) to all raw (non-anonymized?) data
+* Permissions collected from the participant, including sharing rights and consent forms, which apply (at least) to all raw (non-anonymized?) data.
-- Information collected about the participant(s) involved, including age/birthdate, gender, demographics, etc.
+* Participant demographic information:
+	* age/birthdate
+	* gender
+	* ethnicity
-- Video, audio, eye-tracking, motion-tracking, skin conductance, EEG, and other multi-dimensional *time-series* objects each with known (fixed?) temporal resolution
+* One or many Video, audio, eye-tracking, motion-tracking, skin conductance, EEG, and other multi-dimensional *time-series* objects.
-- Temporal synchronization relationships between time-series objects, in the form of sync points
-- Coding data from Datavyu or similar programs that provide structured annotations about temporal regions of one or more synchronized time-series object
-- Tabular or other array-structured data made either during the experiment or from analyses of other data

-Of these, only a sharing permission is required (though of course pointless without at least one other object).
+* Zero or one associated markup or *coding data* metadata files from Datavyu.

+**CF: Initially I don't think we really want databrary to have an in-depth understanding of datavyu files.
+I think databrary should just hold a collection of media objects and associated datavyu files.**

 #### Participant?